emilianoyoung/ai/_posts/2020-01-24-investing-in-ai-a-beginners-guide.md

 ---
 category: news
 title: "Investing in AI: A Beginner's Guide"
 excerpt: "Advances in AI features should help improve the value of Microsoft's Azure-based services.
 As such, it's already established itself as an important role in the self-driving car space.
-NVIDIA's chips are also playing a big role in current applications of AI ..."
+NVIDIA's chips are also playing a big role in current applications of AI within the healthcare space, with the company partnered with General Electric to provide ..."
 publishedDateTime: 2020-01-24T19:00:00Z
 sourceUrl: https://www.fool.com/investing/2020/01/24/investing-in-ai-a-beginners-guide.aspx
 ampUrl: https://www.fool.com/amp/investing/2020/01/24/investing-in-ai-a-beginners-guide.aspx
 cdnAmpUrl: https://www-fool-com.cdn.ampproject.org/c/s/www.fool.com/amp/investing/2020/01/24/investing-in-ai-a-beginners-guide.aspx
 type: article
 quality: 91
-heat: 101
+heat: 91
 published: true

 provider: